anastasiamexa/Medical-Center/README.md

 - Registration of doctors and patients in the system.

 ## Tech
 For this application we used the Visual Studio environment using ASP.NET Core MVC technology.
-The database used is Microsoft Sql Server.
+The database used is Microsoft SQL Server.

 ## Documentation
 The file [User Manual.pdf](https://github.com/anastasiamexa/Medical-Center/blob/main/User%20Manual.pdf) contains the user manual and the file